Debut Live: Background

 The concert was held on 7 November 1994 in London.
 The set list included all of the songs from Debut except "There's More to Life Than This".
 Debut era B-sides "Atlantic" and "Play Dead", regulars on the Debut tour set lists, were not performed.
 Many of the songs were taken multiple times to perfect them for the TV broadcast, and the night was capped with a cover of Rodgers and Hart's "My Funny Valentine", a song Björk has never recorded in studio.

 Björk's MTV Unplugged concert was released on DVD as part of the collection MTV Unplugged / Live on 9 February 2002.

 Most of the tracks from Debut Live are taken from the MTV Unplugged show.
 For reasons unknown, Björk replaced the MTV show's performance of "Venus as a Boy" with her 1995 performance of the song at Later with Jools Holland.
 Her performance of "My Funny Valentine" has never been released, nor has the MTV Unplugged version of "Venus as a Boy".
 Six songs from MTV Unplugged had previously been featured in a special promotional CD called Celebrating Wood and Metal.
-It was a free gift to the first 20,000 members of the official Björk fan club in 1997.
+It was a gift to the first 20,000 members of the official Björk fan club in 1997.
 The two CDs contain noticeably different mixes, particularly the audience applause which is nearly absent from the earlier promotional CD.

 Debut Live was originally released as part of Live Box in 2003, a collection of Björk's first four live albums, in a period where Björk was releasing several compilations and side projects on CD and DVD.
 The collection was met with mixed reception; while critics praised Björk's performances and reinventions of her material, many felt the seemingly endless number of releases were simply a way to milk money from die-hard fans.
 A stand-alone Debut Live CD was released on 1 June 2004, months before Björk's fifth studio album Medúlla.